npiro527/redevelopment-index/README.md

-# redevelopment-index
+# Urban Strip Mall Redevelopment Index
-Redevelopment index for urban strip malls
+# Purpose:

 # Script 1: Parcel-Identifier
 This script loads data and identifies parcels to be included in the index